IamUSER/Flipper-Fusion/ReadMe.md

 <p>This is a fork of a fork of a fork.
 XFW Team spent many hours perfecting this code even further, and getting the most out of it.
 I just spent time screwing bolts into its neck...

-This fork of Xtreme Firmware is designed to include a HUGE RESOURCE LIBRARY with custom modifications and additions.
+This fork of Xtreme Firmware includes a HUGE RESOURCE LIBRARY with custom modifications and additions.

 <i>Thanks to <b>FlipperZero, ClaraCrazy and XFW Contributors, Unleased Team, RogueMaster, UberGuidoZ, and many more!</b></i>

-This firmware is very large because it attempts to include and organize many public asset repos that provide IR, SUB, NFC, IBTN, and other resources.
+This firmware is xtra thicc because it attempts to include and organize many public asset repos that provide IR, SUB, NFC, IBTN, and other resources.
 I do not recommend this for well established Flippers!
 However if you are a new Flipper Operator and would like to take a quick shortcut, this will flash faster than you will find and aggragate all the included resource files.

 If you just want the Resources check assets/resources and have fun!

-<b>No excuses: I am new to GitHub and coding in general, please let me know if I have not properly attributed your work.
-Submit a pull request and I will validate and promote your work.</b>

 <p align="center">
   <img src="https://github.com/IamUSER/Flipper-Fusion/blob/main/images/Passport.png?raw=true"><br>